agustus9/GRC-and-Data-Security-Portfolio/README.md

 ## Controls Mapping Guide

 - 🔐 For a detailed control mapping across standards and frameworks, see the [Controls Mapping Guide](financial-regulations/Controls_Mapping_Guide.md).
-🛠 Built and maintained by Arthur Mack as part of this GRC portfolio.

 ---